Coolxiaomo/gitskills/readme.txt

 Creating a new branch is quick and simple.
-This is fast forward forbbiden.
+This is fast forward forbbiden and is a free software.